sreeramsunkara/TAS-Workshop-CAH/README.md

 cf push $user-moviefun
 ```

 - The `MovieFun` App requires the use of the [TomEE Buildpack](https://github.com/cloudfoundry-community/tomee-buildpack) because it is an older JVM based application.
 The TomEE Buildpack is designed to run many JVM-based applications (Grails, Groovy, Java Main, Play Framework, Spring Boot, and Java EE Web Profile) with no additional configuration.
 It supports configuration of the standard components, and extension to add custom components.
-This specific buildpack has been customised to use the Tomcat Web Server.
+This specific buildpack has been customized to use the Tomcat Web Server.

 - You may have noticed that the `cf buildpacks` command did not show the `TomEE Buildpack` as being installed in TAS, but we were able to use its URL in the `manifest.yml` file.
 This technique opens your world to many more framework and languages available at: https://github.com/cloudfoundry-community/cf-docs-contrib/wiki/Buildpacks